 Did you know that many avalanche accidents could have been prevented by recognizing and avoiding these common heuristic traps?

 Just remember that every decision you make – partners, terrain, gear, etc. – has the potential to ripple through the Truckee Tahoe community.
-If you or a member of your party gets injured, you could expose your local SAR team to COVID-19, necessitating a 14 quarantine for those first responders and taking up resources from our already strained medical system.
+If you or a member of your party gets injured, you are putting your local SAR team at risk as they have to come out to rescue you.

 Don’t go out without the essential safety gear